THE McLEAN FAMILY

 Some wuld eat that want it;

 But we hae meat and we can eat

 or rattle off “It’s a braw bricht moonlicht nicht”, a propos of nothing.
+After many years I have just discovered that the Selkirk Grace has been attributed to Rabbie Burns (March 2018).
 Her mother, Lily, a McLean, must have retained something of her Scottish heritage: there is a lovely photo of her in full Scottish rig.

 We are lucky to have several photos from this time showing various members of the family.
 Perhaps the best of them is of a family picnic group taken at La Perouse, September 1900.

 I am fortunate to have it because my aunt Julia almost did not give it to me in the 1970s when I first began collecting family stories.
 She had told me I could have it after she died but gave it to me as I was leaving.
 Why fortunate?
 After she died, I did not receive any photos or papers.
 This delightful picture, complete with two sets of crossed oars, a watermelon and bunches of eucalypt, features Malcolm McLean and his wife Julia Dedicoat, our great grandparents, his brother Donald McLean and his wife Jessie (front row, 3rd and 4th from left), and Malcolm’s three daughters – Lily (our grandmother), Blanche and Julia.
 Blanche is accompanied by her husband, John Hickey.
 Lily is accompanied by her husband Edward Butler, and they are holding two of their children, Julia (my aunt) and Edward, always known as Ted.
 Edward Butler’s brother, Percy Cedric, and their mother, Eliza Butler, are also in the photograph, he with the pith helmet, she in the front row, second from the left.
 It is a veritable treasure.